bhamblin2026/wmrn-radio-history-archive/content/founding-of-wmrn/_index.md

 ## Planning and Authorization

+WMRN was founded by the Marion Broadcasting Company, formally incorporated in the State of Ohio on April 22, 1940.
+The certified Articles of Incorporation established the corporate entity responsible for constructing and operating the station.

-WMRN was founded by the Marion Broadcasting Company, with Robert T. Mason of Fremont, Ohio, serving as president and treasurer.
+Robert T. Mason of Fremont, Ohio, served as president and treasurer.
 Mason brought prior experience in broadcasting, publishing, and national news organizations and directed the creation of WMRN as a fully licensed commercial station rather than an experimental or temporary operation.

 During mid-1940, Marion Broadcasting Company announced plans to construct a radio station to serve Marion and the surrounding region.
 After evaluating multiple locations, Mason selected Marion based on its geographic position, civic infrastructure, and ability to sustain a locally focused broadcast service.
 He emphasized cooperation with civic, educational, and cultural organizations and the importance of programming rooted in local interest.